-Write an essay that defends, challenges, or qualifies Gladwell's assertion that "if you work hard enough and assert yourself, and use your mind and imagination, you can shape the world to your desires" (Gladwell 151).
+Compose an essay that defends, challenges, or qualifies Gladwell's assertion that "if you work hard enough and assert yourself, and use your mind and imagination, you can shape the world to your desires" (Gladwell 151).
+[Please note that a qualification should present itself as either a counter argument with refutation or an identified concession within your paper.
+You still need to take a stance.]

-- Type your essay in MLA format. - Present your ideas in a clear and organized manner. - Use facts, examples, personal experience, and connections from your reading to support your claim. - Do you or don't you agree with Gladwell's assertion?
-I am challenging you to think deeply about your readings and apply them to a bigger and personal idea. - Be sure to make specific connections to Gladwell and any other sources you may include in your argument.
+- Type your essay in MLA format. - Present your ideas in a clear and organized manner. - Use facts, examples, personal experience, and connections from your reading to support your claim. - o Do you or don't you agree with Gladwell's assertion?
+I am challenging you to think deeply about your readings and apply them to a bigger and personal idea. - Be sure to make specific connections to Gladwell and any other sources you choose to include in your argument.